Manifold injection: Multi-point injection

 In a multi-point injected engine, every cylinder has its own fuel injector, and the fuel injectors are usually installed in close proximity to the intake valve(s).
 Thus, the injectors inject the fuel through the open intake valve into the cylinder, which should not be confused with direct injection.
 Certain multi-point injection systems also use tubes with poppet valves fed by a central injector instead of individual injectors.
 Typically though, a multi-point injected engine has one fuel injector per cylinder, an electric fuel pump, a fuel distributor, an airflow sensor, and, in modern engines, an engine control unit.
 The temperatures near the intake valve(s) are rather high, the intake stroke causes intake air swirl, and there is much time for the air-fuel mixture to form.
 Therefore, the fuel does not require much atomisation.
 The atomisation quality is relative to the injection pressure, which means that a relatively low injection pressure (compared with direct injection) is sufficient for multi-point injected engines.
 A low injection pressure results in a low relative air-fuel velocity, which causes large, and slowly vapourising fuel droplets.
-Therefore, the injection timing has to be precise if unburnt fuel (and thus high HC emissions) are undesired.
+Therefore, the injection timing has to be precise to minimise unburnt fuel (and thus HC emissions).
 Because of this, continuously injecting systems such as the Bosch K-Jetronic are obsolete.
 Modern multi-point injection systems use electronically controlled intermittent injection instead.

+From 1992 to 1996 General Motors implemented a system called Central Port Injection or Central Port Fuel Injection.
+The system uses tubes with poppet valves from a central injector to spray fuel at each intake port rather than the central throttle body.
+Fuel pressure is similar to a single-point injection system.
+CPFI (used from 1992 to 1995) is a batch-fire system, while CSFI (from 1996) is a sequential system.